ssumin6/Korean-TTS-Server/README.md

 1. Download and extract [LJSpeech dataset](https://keithito.com/LJ-Speech-Dataset/).
 2. Put LJSpeech dataset in `data`.
 3. Run `preprocess.py`.
+Our team used the Speech dataset in Korean.

 ### Get Alignment from Tacotron2
 #### Note